 Combination of all this makes ”Space Station 76” pretty unique – and as it often happens with movies of this kind, the audience hardly got it. ”I wanted to explore what it was like to be a child growing up in the summer of the 70s, which was my experience, but I wanted to tell it in sort of an artistic way by setting it in the future as we had imagined it would be in the 70s”, said Jack Plotnick in an interview.

-And ”Space Station 76” is beautiful visually.
-You may accuse the film of anything but the style.
+Visually it’s a beautiful film.
+You may accuse it of anything but the style.
 It really squeezes most of its tiny budget, citing 70-s science fiction classic like Logan’s Run and Star Wars.
 And Dr. Bot, oh!
 That’s the quintessence of artificial intellect and a good parody.
 It reminded me of another oddball movie ”Dark Star”, the episode when Sgt.
 Pinback was trying to convince the Bomb N. 20 not to explode.

 (Misty visits the robotic psychologist Dr. Bot)

 (The captain visits the robotic psychologist Dr. Bot)

 What I didn’t like. ”Space Station 76” is at times uneven, especially in the first part.
 The photography, the acting, the music – all is well-crafted and you feel the movie was made as a passion project, but it’s the screenplay that occasionally sags, running out of fuel – maybe because it was written by 5 different people?
 Some scenes intended as funny left me perplexed.
 Some felt really unnecessary.
 Some plot lines got lost in the middle and didn’t get the development.
 A more carefully crafted screenplay would really help the film.
 It’s especially seen in the first half of the film, with the second being more juicy and concentrated.